mbloch/mapshaper/docs/development/label-tool-design.md

 Two consequences worth stating plainly:

-- **A path label exported by the CLI is never dropped**, because nothing there can measure text.
-The rule bites where the measurement can be taken, which is a GUI session and an export driven from one — see "A measurement is not data".
+- **A path label exported by the CLI is never dropped** — as written.
+It is now, because Node can measure text; the rule bites wherever the measurement can be taken, which is everywhere the label's font is installed.
+See "Font metrics outside the browser".
 - **Dropping must be reported.** Export emits a `message()` with the count and the feature ids of dropped labels.
 A silent drop would be indistinguishable from a bug. `reportPathLabels()` emits one message per layer per condition,